Phulka Recipe, Indian Chapati Recipe

 by Tarla Dalal

 5/5 stars 100% LIKED IT

-Chapatis or phulkas is the daily bread for millions of Indians .
-No meal is complete without them and yet many find them difficult to make.
+Phulkas also known as Chapatis, is the daily bread for millions of Indians.
+No meal is complete without Phulkas and we show you easy it is to make them.

-Serve them hot with a dollop of ghee.
-Phulkas are light and are great to serve for lunch as well as dinner with a subzi or dal .
+Serve Phulkas hot with a dollop of ghee.
+Phulkas are light and are great to serve for lunch as well as dinner with a subzi or dal.

-- Combine the flour and salt and knead into a smooth soft dough using enough water.
+- To make phulkas, combine the flour and salt and knead into a smooth soft dough using enough water.

 - Add the oil and knead again till it is smooth and elastic.

 - Cover and keep aside for 10 to 15 minutes.

 - Divide the dough into 6 equal parts.

 - Roll out each one using a little flour into approx. 150 mm.
 (6") diameter circles.
 Dust dry flour as required to facilitate even rolling.